Millix95/Database-and-Programming/README.md

 # Database-and-Programming

-Introduction
+## Introduction

-This repository contains most of the assignment we have been going through the first two semesters at Lillebaelt Academy
+This repository contains most of the assignment we have been going through the first two semesters at Lillebaelt Academy.